jms-guy/timekeep/README.md

   - **Windows**: *C:\ProgramData\Timekeep*
   - **Linux**: *~/.local/share/timekeep*

-## Current Limitations
-- Linux - Program basenames may collide (different binaries with same name are treated as same program)

 ## Contributing & Issues
 To contribute, clone the repo with ```git clone https://github.com/jms-guy/timekeep```.
 Please fork the repository and open a pull request to the `main` branch.
 Run tests from base repo using ```go test ./...```